 - The teacher(s) need to review the scores on the assessments collaboratively to determine if any additional learning activities and/or opportunities for additional assessment are necessary to show progress toward proficiency.

 - The teacher(s) also need to determine if any additional or different modalities for assessment need to be put in place to allow the student to demonstrate proficiency.

 - If the teacher(s) implement these components with fidelity, the student should be able to make progress toward and reach proficiency on grade level standards.

 Will we actually hold kids back if they don’t pass?
 What do we do with students who do not complete class work on time and can’t pass proficiency requirements?
 So can you proficiency yourself out of school?

 Proficiency is a description of what level of understanding a student has in relation to a specific standard.
 In education, competency is often referred to as “testing out” or “advancement upon demonstration of competency.”
 Students are still required to be enrolled in a course and have the seat time mandated by the state legislature.
-If we have students who are demonstrating Level 3 or 4 proficiency on standards, they will still be in the same class and the teacher will offer differentiated activities, just as we always have, to support their learning and growth.
-PBG does not “test a student out” of a class.
+If we have students who are demonstrating level 3 or 4 proficiency on standards, they will still be in the same class and the teacher will offer differentiated activities, just as we always have, to support their learning and growth.
+PBL does not “test a student out” of a class.